maxxiimo/the-front-end-manifesto/mobile-on-rails.md

 ### File Structure

 To create a second Susy-based responsive web design specifically for small devices we are literally going to take all of the techniques we learned in the previous section, and repeat them for mobile.
-First let's understand where everything will belonged by revisiting the lay of the land, i.e. our file organization:
+First let's understand where everything will belong by revisiting the lay of the land, i.e. our file organization:

 ![][file-structure]